MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 WinRM               Running Automatic Windows Remote Management (WS-Management) {}
 ```

-The `Format-Table` command assumes that the nearer a property is to the beginning of the property
+The `Format-Table` command assumes that properties are listed in order of importance.
+So it attempts
-list, the more important it is.
-So it attempts to display the properties nearest the beginning
+to fully display the properties nearest the beginning.
+If the `Format-Table` command can't display
-completely.
-If the `Format-Table` command cannot display all the properties, it removes some columns
+all the properties, it removes some columns from the display.
+You can see this behavior in the
-from the display.
-You can see this behavior in the **DependentServices** property previous example.
+**DependentServices** property previous example.

 ### Wrapping Format-Table Output in Columns (Wrap)